knowsys/nemo-doc/src/content/docs/reference/datatypes.md

 ```

 However, it is often nicer to use the shortcuts:
 - *Strings* can be written in `"double quotes 🙂"` and support Unicode.
+Multi-line strings can also be written using `"""triple quotes"""`.
 - *Integers* can be written as plain numerals with an optional sign: `42`, `-23`, `+911` all work.
 - *Double precision floats* can be written with decimal point and optional exponent: `3.14`, `.05`, `10.345E6` all work.
 - *Language-tagged strings* are written like in RDF, e.g., `"Dresden"@de` or `ドレスデン@ja`.